Hornet Central is your one-stop shop for registration, student finances, and enrollment forms on your way to SU!

 An annual fee is charged to residential and commuting students who drive and/or parks a vehicle on university property.
 There is no fee for additional permits due to loss, theft, or additional vehicles.
 Annual permit fees can be paid online via HornetHub or in person at Hornet Central.
 To access Hornet Hub, log in with the username and password provided on your acceptance letter.

 Upon proper registration and in possession of assigned decal permits displayed as instructed, all students are permitted to park motor vehicles in designated parking areas on campus.

-Please visit Hornet Hub to pay the parking permit registration fee charged to your account or complete the Parking Permit Authorization Form to Authorize Shenandoah University to charge the parking fee to your student account and return it to Hornet Central.
+Please visit Hornet Hub to pay the parking permit registration fee charged to your account or complete the Parking Permit Authorization Form to authorize Shenandoah University to charge the annual parking fee to your student account.

 Learn more about the Office of Public Safety